jacoblundeen/Plotly/README.md

 # Plotly
 Multiple Small Plotly Files\
 \
+basic.R is a simple scatterplot\
-basic.R is a simply scatterplot
+scatter3d.R is a 3D scatterplot